tdammers/jsontool/README.md

     jsontool [OPTION...]
 [OPERATION...] [-] [FILE...]

-In its simplest form, `jsontool` reads JSON from stdin and outputs it on stdout, round-tripping it through the JSON engine.
+In its simplest form, `jsontool` reads JSON (or YAML, which is a superset of JSON) from stdin and outputs it on stdout, round-tripping it through the JSON engine.
 Used this way, `jsontool` acts as a validator that checks for JSON well-formedness and normalizes it to the most compact form (no excessive whitespace).

 Adding the `-pretty` option, `jsontool` becomes a JSON pretty-printer.

+Adding `-yaml`, `jsontool` becomes a JSON-to-YAML converter.

-Adding operations, it becomes a tool for extracting data from JSON documents.
+Adding operations, it becomes a tool for extracting data from JSON (or YAML) documents.

 Options, operations, and query syntax are described in HELP, or just try `jsontool --help`.